cramforce/splittable/README.md

 - `writeTo`: Output directory for bundles.
 Default: `./out/`
 - `warnings`: Whether to show closure compiler warnings.
 Default: `false`
-- `babel`: Allows specifying babel options.
+- `babel`: (Experimental, feedback appreciated) Allows specifying babel options.
 By default splittable also reads from your `.babelrc`.
 Please note, though.
 We highly recommend turning off transpilation of ES6 modules.
 Otherwise the generated code will be very poor (splittable compiles ES6 modules at a later stage).

 #### Example